 The students, many brandishing sticks, clashed with police who retaliated with tear gas.

 Non-students joined the demonstrations, which quickly escalated into full-scale riots and spread across the country, despite a government decision to close the campus army post.

-One man was killed and nearly 300 were injured as protestors demanded an immediate restoration of democracy and an end to emergency rule, before the curfew was declared on Wednesday.
+Protesters were demanding an immediate restoration of democracy and an end to emergency rule when the curfew was declared on Wednesday.

 The measure temporarily shut down mobile phone services, cleared streets of protesters and forced people to stay home.